Five Simple Tips for Women to Stay Healthy and Fit

 4. Embrace Strength Training

-Although women shy away from strength training because they do not want to bulk up, strength training is important to prevent loss of bone density.
-Women do not have the hormonal advantages that men do to help maintain muscle mass.
+Women simply do not have the hormonal advantages that men do to help maintain muscle mass.
 Women need to work out with weights a minimum of two days per week.
 Strength training also gives you a toned physique that you won’t get from cardio and makes daily tasks, such as carrying groceries or cleaning the house, easier.

 5. Ditch the High Heels